An Efficient Black-Box Support of Advanced Coverage Criteria for Klee

 \section{Evaluation}

 Thanks to adopting a black-box approach, the effort to implement our approach as a front-end for \Klee is limited.
-Indeed, a preliminary prototype of this tool mostly consists of about \num{700} lines of OCaml code, along with about \num{300} lines of C for instrumentation macros and the library of external functions.
-This prototype is publicly available\footnote{\url{https://github.com/OCamlPro/klee4labels} hosts the full source code of \Kleelab, along with several \Klee drivers that correspond to the examples of this section.}.
+Indeed, \red{our tool prototype \Kleelab} mostly consists of about \num{700} lines of OCaml code, along with about \num{300} lines of C for instrumentation macros and the library of external functions.
+This prototype is publicly available\footnote{\url{https://github.com/OCamlPro/klee4labels} hosts the full source code of \Kleelab, along with several \Klee drivers that correspond to the examples of this section. }.

-To help us in evaluating our approach, we have also designed an optimized version of this tool (with a more advanced implementation of the label coverage store, whose optimized implementation is proprietary)\red{, an automated generation of test harnesses,} and further treatment of generated tests to produce readable C code for instance. \red{Nevertheless, the main optimization feature is the instrumentation of labels, which is the same in both versions of the tool.
+To help us in evaluating our approach, we have also designed \red{an extended version of \Kleelab}, with a more advanced implementation of the label coverage store (whose optimized implementation is proprietary)\red{, an automated generation of test harnesses,} and further treatment of generated tests to produce readable C code for instance. \red{Nevertheless, the main optimization feature is the instrumentation of labels, which is the same in both versions of the tool.
 The rest of this section shows evaluation results based on the extended version of \Kleelab.} We consider the following research questions: \begin{enumerate}[RQ1,nosep,ref={\upshape RQ\arabic*}] \item \textbf{Label coverage}: does the support for labels lead to a high coverage of labels by \Klee? \item \textbf{Size of the test suite}: does the label-guided generation lead to test suites of reasonable sizes? \item \textbf{Efficiency}: what is the time overhead that is due to the exploration of \pclabels by \Klee? \end{enumerate}